International Peace and Conflict Resolution 3+2 Program

 This is achievable in five years as some of the IPCR courses that students take in the fourth year will count toward the undergraduate degree.
 This allows five-year accelerated students to begin their graduate studies in the fourth year, together with all the incoming IPCR graduate students, while completing remaining undergraduate credit requirements.
 Students complete their undergraduate senior capstone project during their third year as the fourth year is spent on graduate methods training and preparation of the master’s thesis proposal.

-Students must meet the minimum criteria for the Honors Program in order to be admitted to the program as a freshman.
-To be eligible for the 3+2 accelerated program, entering freshmen should score 1870 or better on the SAT or 28 on the ACT and be ranked in the top 10 percent of their high school class.
+Students must meet the minimum criteria for the Honors Program in order to be admitted to the program as a first-year student.
+To be eligible for the 3+2 accelerated program, entering first-year students should score 1870 or better on the SAT or 28 on the ACT and be ranked in the top 10 percent of their high school class.

-- Completion of the appropriate required first year courses in the major.
+- Completion of the appropriate required undergraduate courses in the major.

-- The recommendation of at least one faculty member in the major, or in the IPCR program.
+- The recommendation of at least one faculty member in the Department of Historical and Political Studies.

 - The maintenance of a 3.5 GPA.